coz-labo/coz/README.md

     + coz doing nothing bud file templating, it's very fast.
 + **Unopinionated and flexible**
     + coz could be used to any kind of strings files.
+    + Bunch of options to manipulate files.
+    + Could be used by CLI or programmatically.
 + **Simple and extensible**
     + coz provides ways to customize, like registering you own template engine.